 Here are the dirt-cheapest car insurance quotes we could find for recent grads.
 Yep, it’s possible to be paying this little:

 Best Car Insurance Companies for College Grads

 When you’re shopping for car insurance, how do you know which company will provide the best mix of lower rates, quality coverage, and great customer service?
-Oftentimes, the insurance providers who pay attention to special policy features are the best car insurance companies for new graduates.
+Oftentimes, the insurance providers who pay attention to special policy features are the best car insurance companies for new graduates and young professionals.

 It’s a bit of a controversial idea to offer lower rates to those who had good grades in college, but some insurance companies will actually provide incentive programs to those with an advanced degree.
 Eligibility will vary, but some policy discounts require you to have held at least a B average during your undergraduate studies, while others are more lenient about a “good grades” discount.

 Often, the companies that integrate telematics into policy features are also some of the best for college grads.
 By using a small device inside your vehicle that tracks your driving habits, your safe behavior on the road could equate to big savings.
 Since car insurance discounts can sometimes be hard to come by for young drivers, partnering with a company that offers a telematics option is a great way to go.

 Since you’re already thinking about auto insurance, it might be an ideal time to consider your other insurance needs and see if you can find an insurance provider that offers bundling discounts.
 College students often live with roommates to save money, and we’d bet that you’re likely not moving out the day that you finish school.
 Consider your bundling auto and renters insurance needs and see if you’re eligible for extra savings.

 Discounts for College Grads